-If you are naturally detail-oriented and enjoy thinking critically, analyzing information, and working with numbers, you might be interested in a career in economics.
-Economists are professionals–often highly-educated ones–who study how a wide range of resources are produced and distributed.
-Most people equate economics with money, but economists spend much of their time studying the production and distribution of various goods and services.
+Are you a detail-oriented person?
+Do you enjoy thinking critically, analyzing information, and working with numbers?
+If so, you might like a career in economics.
+Economists are professionals who study how a wide range of resources are produced and distributed.
+Most people equate economics with money.
+But economists spend much of their time studying the production and distribution of various goods and services.
 Even how people use time can fall under the study of economics.

-To become an economist, there are several steps one must take.
+To become an economist, there are several steps you must take.
 The first step is to earn an economist degree.
-Below, we detail the best degree path to become an economist, and we discuss the job outlook, earnings potential, and other valuable information needed as you research the economist career.
+Below, we detail the best degree path to become an economist.
+We discuss the job outlook, earnings potential, and other valuable information as you research the economist career.

 Economist Degree and Experience

-To work within the field of economics in corporate settings or research firms, candidates typically need an advanced economics degree.
-Master’s and Ph.D. degrees prepare students for careers in economics that require significant research.
-Aspiring economists must also have relevant work experience, gained through an internship or professional experience working in a field like business or finance.
+To work in the field of economics in corporate settings or research firms, you typically need an advanced economics degree.
+Master’s and Ph.D. degrees prepare you for careers in economics that require significant research.
+You also must also have relevant work experience.
+You get this through an internship or professional experience working in a field like business or finance.

 College Economics Curriculum